What motivates people to make a purchase or buy into a service? It has to be something they need or desire.

 There are several ways to reach your ideal customers online.
 Once you know your goal, the next step is determining how you approach them.

 Do you want to target your audience on social media platforms?
-Are you interested in Google display ads?
-Or do you want to use keywords with Google Ads to connect with specific audiences?
+Are you interested in Google pay per click ads?
+Or do you want to use keywords with Google search ads to connect with specific audiences?

-The choice needs to be made based on which platform will help you reach your audience and achieve your goals.
+The choice needs to be made based on which platform will help you reach your audience through your advertising campaigns, and achieve your goals.

 Step 3: Your audience

 Once you know your goal and approach, it is time to define the audience for your campaign clearly.
 You might have several customer personas segmented for more personalised content that speaks to their needs and wants.
 Spend some time doing keyword research to create segments for specific target audiences.

 Step 4: Your creatives